markert/fili.js/README.md

 // get the filter impact on magnitude, phase, unwrapped phase, phase delay and group delay
 // returns array of filter order objects var response = FirFilter.response();

+// initialize filter for testing var testFilter = new FirFilter(filterCoeffs);
+var filterTester = new FilterTester(testFilter);

+// check if filter is stable for the specified input range
+// returns true for stable filter var stable = filterTester.directedRandomStability({
+    steps: 10000, // filter steps per test
+    tests: 100, // numbers of tests (random, ramp, impulses, steps)
+    offset: 5, // offset of input
+    pp: 10, // peak to peak of input
+    maxStable: 20, // values over this border will be considered as unstable
+    minStable: -10, // values under this border will be considered as unstable
+    setup: 1000 // steps until initial setup of filter is complete });
 ```